frieda566/FlashPlay/documention.md

 - Also, further mini-games could be created, such as a typing speed challenge, quiz mode or a "hangman"-style game to ensure more variety.
 - The streak system could also be expanded, with more detailed statistics and customizable plants as rewards.
 - Also, the main.py file got really long and even though we tried to make it shorter through reusable code, it did not always work as we wanted to.
-Therefore another step could be to try to program more reusable code for a clearer structure.
+Therefore, another step could be to try to program more reusable code for a clearer structure.
 - being able to sort the vocabulary alphabetically or based on date